• Home

 As of midyear methods, I’ve already come across gemstones in all 5 boroughs and New Jersey and am making ready for my annual foray into the Catskills and the Hudson Valley.
 Here is a free, retrospective journal of what I’ve most enjoyed thus far this 12 months.
 Lower East Side’s tiny cafe growth

-14th and twenty-third Streets
+14th and 23rd Streets

 Once chock complete of cut-price storefronts and commercial places of work, eating places have upped their presence on those crosstown thoroughfares lately.
 On the West Side, Chama Mama (149 W. 14th St.) has joined other downtown Georgian eating places, peddling the wildly popular flatbread with handles filled with molten cheese and a wobbly egg referred to as adjaruli khachapuri.
-The difference between it and the opposite two is that Chama Mama has a jazzy modern build-out, together with a windowed kitchen with the clay oven proper within the window, and an inspired list of Georgian wines, a lot of which aren’t overly sweet.
+The difference between it and the other two is that Chama Mama has a jazzy modern build-out, together with a windowed kitchen with the clay oven proper within the window, and an inspired list of Georgian wines, a lot of which aren’t overly sweet.

 The East Side has kept pace with Albanian newcomer Dua Kafe (520 E. 14th St.) in an impossibly slim area.
 The menu is concise and consists of the expected flaky pies referred to as breaks; qebapa, little skinless sausages mired in a sauce like a yogurt.
 The partitions are plastered with pix of well-known humans with Albanian roots, including Mother Teresa, John Belushi, and Regis Philbin.

 Not an inch of area is wasted.
-Further east, Memo Shish Kebab (100W.
-23 St.), a Midwood-based totally Turkish restaurant, has opened a corner Flatiron place with all of the bread, dips, and kebabs one would possibly desire for in kebab spot.
+Further east, Memo Shish Kebab (100 W. 23 St.), a Midwood-based Turkish restaurant, has opened a corner Flatiron spot with all of the bread, dips, and kebabs one would possibly desire in a kebab spot.
 Other satisfying and less expensive gyro joints have opened on Houston Street, downtown Brooklyn, and close to the Barclays Center, and greater will genuinely comply with.

 Summary show